 Dr. Carol Keirstead, Director

-headshot of Carol KeirsteadAs director of the New England Comprehensive Center, Carol Keirstead designs and executes Center structures, initiatives, and procedures and oversees the work of RMC staff and the three partner organizations.
-Keirstead brings expertise in educational leadership, research, and technical assistance to her work supporting state efforts to use research-based strategies in improving teacher quality, designing systems of school support, and developing instructional leadership.
+headshot of Carol KeirsteadAs director of the New England Comprehensive Center, Carol Keirstead designs and executes Center structures, initiatives, and procedures and oversees the work of RMC staff and the partner organizations; she also serves as liaison to Massachusetts and to the National Center on Instruction Comprehensive Center.
+Keirstead brings expertise in educational leadership, research, and technical assistance to her support of state efforts to use research-based strategies in improving teacher quality, designing systems of school support, and developing instructional leadership.
 With a bachelor's degree in art education, Keirstead has a master's degree in educational administration and a doctorate in school leadership.

 Maria-Paz Avery, Education Development Center